lkilpela/philosophers/test.md

 ./philo 200 60 200 59

-4. Number of times each philo must eat (optional argument) No input -> should implicitly assign 0 and return promp
+4. Number of times each philo must eat (optional argument) No input provided -> set a default value of 0 and return promp

 # philo code